Opel Frontera (2024)

 The Opel Frontera, also marketed as the Vauxhall Frontera in the UK, is a subcompact crossover SUV (B-segment) produced by Opel since 2024.
 The Frontera replaced the Opel/Vauxhall Crossland, and is a sister model to the second-generation Citroën C3 Aircross.
 It is available as a petrol mild hybrid vehicle or as a battery electric vehicle.

-The model reuses the nameplate from a previous SUV model sold by Opel that was sold between 1991 and 2004.
+The model reuses the nameplate from a previous SUV model sold by Opel that was produced between 1991 and 2004.

 Overview

 Opel decided to simplify the trim structure to two levels: Frontera and Frontera GS, with each trim can be paired with two option packages.
 Opel announced a 7-seater version will be available at a later date.

 The exterior features Opel's new Blitz logo on the Visor front fascia integrates the ECO LED headlights, a distinctive C-Pillar design, pronounced wheel arches and fenders, and rear taillights separated by body coloured inserts.

-The interior features the Pure Panel cockpit with two 10-inch displays for the driver's instrument cluster and touchscreen infotainment system, a standard 'smartphone station’ via a dedicated smartphone app, patented Intelli-Seat feature in the front seats, and seat fabrics uses fully sustainable recycled materials.
+The interior features the Pure Panel cockpit with two 10-inch displays for the driver's instrument cluster and touchscreen infotainment system, a standard 'smartphone station’ via a dedicated smartphone app, patented Intelli-Seat feature in the front seats, and seat fabrics that use fully sustainable recycled materials.